-There are five species of dinner-plate sized stingrays on exhibit, ranging from the highly colorful bluespotted maskray to the mottled yellow rays that are expert at camouflaging themselves in the sandy tank bottom.
+Our species of dinner-plate sized stingrays range from the brown Atlantic to the mottled yellow rays that are expert at camouflaging themselves in the sandy tank bottom.

-Aquarists keep the stingrays’ barbs clipped, so there’s no need for visitors to worry about being stung.
+Aquarists keep the stingrays’ barbs clipped, so there’s no need to worry about being stung.
 The clipping doesn’t hurt them; it’s analogous to a human fingernail trim.

 Fun Stingray Facts

-- Long lives ahead: Stingrays are born alive and look just like mom – except in miniature.
-They can live more than a quarter of a century.
+- Long lives ahead: Stingrays are born live and look just like mom – except in miniature.
+Some can live more than a quarter of a century.

-- The big and the small: Stingrays vary greatly in size.
+- Stingrays vary greatly in size.
 Some are no bigger than a hand; others are up to 6.5 feet wide and can weigh nearly 800 pounds.

 - Choose sustainable seafood: Stingrays are often accidentally caught up in commercial operations fishing for other species, leading to death or injury of the rays.
 A Seafood Watch wallet card or Seafood Watch smart phone app can help people make responsible seafood choices. www.seafoodwatch.org

 - Pick pets carefully: Some stingray populations are vulnerable to the home aquarium pet trade.
 A Reef Fish Guide can help people pick aquarium pets that keep fish populations and coral reefs healthy. www.reefprotect.org